FAQs

 Can I have an acute visit?

 Yes.
-Please feel free to call and see if there are any openings in the schedule.
+Please feel free to call or text see if there are any openings in the schedule.
 Let the scheduler know it’s acute and they can always talk to me about accommodating.
 I try to leave time at the end of day for this.
 Sometimes people call and cancel same-day, leaving last-minute openings.

 What is an e-patient and am I one?